dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypod-controller.md

 #### Verify honeypod controller deployment

-To verify the installation, ensure that within `tigera-intrusion-detection` namespace, honeypod controller is running:
+To verify the installation, ensure that honeypod controller is running within the `tigera-intrusion-detection` namespace:

 ```shell
 $ kubectl get pods -n tigera-intrusion-detection